 But you can never be too careful.

-Although the virus has yet to reach Malaysia's shores, be prepared with information about it to prevent the spread of infection:
+Although the virus has yet to reach Malaysian shores, be prepared with information to stop the spread of infection:

 1. What is the Wuhan virus?

 The Wuhan virus, officially named 2019-nCOV, is a new virus - a strain never identified in humans until Chinese authorities first reported cases of it in December last year.

 According to the US Centres for Disease Control and Prevention (CDC), it is a type of coronavirus.

 Coronaviruses are actually common in many different species of animals and are named for the crown-like spikes on their surface.
 Rarely do these coronaviruses evolve and infect humans.

 Coronaviruses were first identified in the 1960s and since then, there have been seven strains known to infect humans.

 Four of these typically cause mild to moderate upper respiratory tract illnesses like the common cold, with well-known symptoms such as sore throat, cough, and headache.